The Foreign Direct Investment (FDI) policy has been dramatically liberalized since the evolution of economic reforms in India.

 In India, companies are incorporated under the following three broad categories:

-Companies limited by shares can be either private or public companies.
-The majority of companies registered in India are private companies limited by shares.
+Companies limited by shares can either be a private or a public company.
+The majority of companies registered in India are private companies limited by shares because of the exemptions available to them in comparison to public limited companies.

 Companies limited by a guarantee.
 These companies are normally incorporated for non-profit making functions, with no share capital and members rather than shareholders.
 The members contribute a predetermined amount towards the assets of the company in the event of the company being wound up.
 Examples of companies which fall under this category are trade associations and co-operative societies for promoting social objects.